aspnet/RoslynCodeDomProvider/README.md

 ## Updates
 + #### Version 4.1.0 (preview1)
+    - #### :warning: Drop install.ps1, Rely more on msbuild :warning:
+        Nuget has moved on from install.ps1.
+We had one foot in the msbuild camp before, and one foot still in the install.ps1 camp.
+Time to just jump in with both feet.
+See the 'RoslynRegisterInConfig' setting description below.

+        <u>**Moving fully to an msbuild/targets-based model will break project-less ASP.Net "Web Sites."**</u> The old install.ps1 way of doing things was becoming less tenable as NuGet continued to evolve.
+The switch to msbuild/targets was an easy choice.
+But "Web Site" projects have very limited support in msbuild.
+We have created a new package that brings back the 'install.ps1' functionality of the 3.X releases _only for WebSites._ It is called [Microsoft.CodeDom.Providers.DotNetCompilerPlatform.WebSites](https://www.nuget.org/packages/Microsoft.CodeDom.Providers.DotNetCompilerPlatform.WebSites).

     - #### Refreshed current compilers
         In keeping with the new versioning scheme for this project, the version has been revved to 4.1 to match the version of the compilers included.